-Curious that it uses a building metaphor, as when it comes to urban Japanese architecture, it’s often the complete opposite.
-It is as if virtually anything goes.
-The more incongruous/inconsistent a new building is from what has gone before, and stands either side, the better.
+Curious that it uses a construction metaphor, as when it comes to urban Japanese architecture, it's often the complete opposite.
+It is as if virtually anything goes; the more incongruous/inconsistent a new building is from what has gone before, and stands either side, the better.

 Is this due to the cost of land meaning that property developers cannot afford to buy swathes of land and plonk the same, uniform (if cost-efficient) boxes on it?
 Are they instead forced to simply come up with something that fits into a narrow site without having to concern themselves with the 'local vernacular'.

-Is Japanese architecture (and are Japanese architects) simply more unfettered, either in their design flair or by local planning ordinances, than in other countries?
-I don’t know.
+Is Japanese architecture (and therefore Japanese architects) simply more unfettered, either in their design flair or by local planning ordinances, than in other countries?
+I don't know.

 But, consequently, and ironically, in stark contrast to the widely-held perceptions of the differences between Japanese and Western society, it is the Japanese that end up having the most unconventional and unpredictable built environments.